hanoyyy/Portfolio/README.md

-## Responsive Portfolio Website ✨
+## Welcome to My Portfolio Website ✨🙌

 Responsive Portfolio Website Using HTML, CSS and JavaScript, with a beautiful user interface.
 Website contains:
 - Header
 - Home
 - About
+- Qualification
 - Skills
-- Qualification
-- Services
 - Portfolio
-- Project in mind
-- Testimonial
+- Certication
 - Contact
 - Footer

-If u liked my website and the code was useful to you, <br>
-feel free to leave a star (much appreciated) fork it and customize as you like! :)

-- Inspired design by Bedimcode-Alexa design 🙌